-Windows Logon Smart Card Security Questions
+Windows Logon External Logon Smart Card Security Questions

-- To change the order, select the logon mechanism and click Move Up or Move Down. - Note: If you have Windows Logon in your list, it stays at the top of the list Windows authentication is carried out before any interactive authentication methods.
-If Windows authentication is successful, the user starts the action; if it is unsuccessful, the user is presented with the next logon mechanism in the list. - To remove an option, select the logon mechanism and click Remove. - · To add options, click Add:
+• To change the order, select the logon mechanism and click Move Up or Move Down.

+Note: If you have Windows Logon in your list, it stays at the top of the list - Windows authentication is carried out before any interactive authentication methods.
+If Windows authentication is successful, the user starts the action; if it is unsuccessful, the user is presented with the next logon mechanism in the list.
+Note, however, that Windows authentication is not supported on the MyID Client for Mac.